alan-turing-institute/data-safe-haven/docs/how_to_guides/user_guides/user-guide.md

 Accessing GitLab from the browser on the Linux Data Science Desktop is an easy way to switch between analysis work and documenting the process or results.

-> :warning: Do not use your username and password from a pre-existing GitLab account.
+> :warning: Do not use your username and password from a pre-existing GitLab account!
+The GitLab instance within the SRE is entirely separate from the https://gitlab.com service and is expecting the same username and password that you used to log into the SRE.
-> The GitLab instance within the SRE is entirely separate from the https://gitlab.com service and is expecting the same username and password that you used to log into the SRE.
+>
 > :point_right: If your SRE uses Microsoft Remote Desktop you can also access GitLab from the `GitLab` icon on the Work Resources page.

 ### :open_hands: Public repositories within the SRE